urish/tt08-charge-pump/docs/info.md

 ## Simulation results

-Post layout simulation showing the output voltage `x1.vout` and the divided output voltage on ta `ua[0]` pin.
+Post layout simulation showing the output voltage `x1.vout` and the divided output voltage on the `ua[0]` pin.
 The output voltage stabilizes at ~3.65 V, and the divided output voltage at ~1.82 V. The current draw is about 623.5 nA (measured by adding a 1k resistor between `ua[0]` and VGND in simulation).

 ![output voltage and divided voltage](sim_graph_vout.png)